ryansholin/lita-headline-tips/README.md

 ## Usage

 ```
-You > Yoda quote!
+You > Dewey quote!
-Lita > That is why you fail.
+Lita > Democracy has to be born anew every generation, and education is its midwife.
 ```